-The collection for the first 2 quarter of FY-2024 is down by \$65,244.
-As a result, a 10% reduction in taxes is forecasted for FY 24, followed by 2% reduction in each of the following years as public utility personal property values depreciate (decrease).
+The collection of personal property tax for FY-2024 is down significantly due to payments of approximately \$1,180,000 received by the County after the final Spring settlement payments.
+This shortfall for FY-2024 has been included with the FY-2025 forecasted collections.
+The forecast also includes a 2% reduction in each of the following years as public utility personal property values depreciate (decrease).

-Over the past 3 years the district has realized an increase in PUPP values due to the Nexus Pipeline which runs through the district.
+As a side note, the district continues to wait on how the Ohio Department of Taxation is going to rule on the PUPP values associated with the Nexus Pipeline which runs through the district.
 Original property values were estimated at almost \$66 million.
 Nexus filed a complaint first in December of 2019 to reduce values by 38.5% and subsequently filed a second complaint in January of 2020 to reduce the values by 52%.
 Currently, Nexus is paying on approximately \$33 million of valuation.
 Forecasted revenues from Nexus are based on the reduced value with no anticipated increase in valuation.
 Once the complaint is settled the value could be increased thus causing Nexus to owe the district additional tax dollars.
 Conversely, the value could be further reduced creating a District obligation to refund a portion of taxes already paid by Nexus.
 This revenue source will be updated once final value determination is completed.